disketteomelette/aframe-flowermenu/README.md

 # aframe-flowermenu
 A-frame cool menu that appears/disappears when user put their controllers together!
 Created by JC Rueda (github.com/disketteomelette).
+Licensed under MIT-TAL License (watch my MIT-TAL repository).

 ## Description
 This project leverages **A-Frame**, a framework for creating Virtual Reality (VR) and Augmented Reality (AR) experiences on the web, to implement an interactive **Augmented Reality (AR)** experience.
 In this case, a 3D object in the shape of a **flower** is deployed with interactions using the user's hands.